 Students who have maintained at least 12 credit hours with a semester grade point average of 3.50 or better are eligible for nomination to the Dean’s List.
-Students cannot receive an F, L, or W grade for the semester to qualify for the Dean’s List.
+Students cannot receive an F, L, or W grade during the semester and qualify for the Dean’s List.
 Students who have met the qualifications will be recognized as outstanding students by the college.

 Dean’s List for Part-time Students

-Part-time students who have accumulated 12 or more credit hours with a semester grade point average of 3.50 or better are eligible for nomination to the Dean’s List for Part-Time Students.
-Students must complete a minimum of six credits in the semester under consideration and cannot receive an F, L, or W grade for that semester to qualify for the Dean’s List for Part-Time Students.
-Students who qualify for this list will be recognized as outstanding students by the college.
+Part-time students who have completed 12 or more credit hours and earn a semester grade point average of 3.50 or better are eligible for nomination to the Dean’s List for Part-Time Students.
+Students must complete a minimum of six credits in the semester under consideration and cannot receive an F, L, or W grade during the semester to qualify for the Dean’s List for Part-Time Students.
+Students who have met the qualifications will be recognized as outstanding students by the college.

-It is expected that students will make satisfactory progress each term they are enrolled.
+Students are expected to make satisfactory progress each term they are enrolled.
 Satisfactory academic progress (good standing) is demonstrated when students successfully maintain a cumulative grade point average (GPA) of at least a 2.00 or as defined below.
-At the end of the fall, winter/spring, and summer terms, the progress of each student will be reviewed.
+At the end of the fall and spring semesters, the progress of each student will be reviewed.
 If a student’s cumulative GPA is below a 2.00, the student’s standing is determined by both attempted credits and a minimum cumulative GPA earned at HCC:

 A student who has not achieved minimum cumulative GPA standards after 12 or more cumulative attempted credits will be placed on either academic warning or academic probation as described below.

-After 12 credits are attempted, a student who is not making satisfactory academic progress is placed on academic warning.
-Students on academic warning will receive notification of their status and will be required to follow the intervention procedure outlined for them in their notification letter.
+After attempting 12 credits, a student who is not making satisfactory academic progress is placed on academic warning.
+Students on academic warning receive notification of their status and are required to follow the intervention procedure outlined for them in their notification.
 Students who achieve at least a 2.00 semester grade point average remain on academic warning until reaching good standing.
 Students who fail to meet this requirement are placed on academic probation.

 Academic probation results when a student on academic warning fails to reach the prescribed minimum standard for cumulative GPA.
-It is recommended that students on academic probation meet with their assigned academic probation advisor at least once prior to registration for the next semester.
-Students on academic probation will be limited to registering for eight credit hours.
+It is recommended that students on academic probation meet with an academic advisor at least once prior to registration for the next semester.
+Students on academic probation will be limited to registering for eight credit hours in the next semester.
 Students who achieve at least a 2.00 semester grade point average remain on academic probation until reaching good standing.
 Students who fail to meet this requirement are placed on academic suspension.

-Suspension Appeal – Details of the appeals process are included in the letter notifying the student of suspension.
-If a student’s appeal is granted, the student will be reinstated and placed on academic probation.
+Suspension Appeal – Details of the appeals process are included in the notification about the student’s suspension.
+If a student’s appeal is granted, the student is reinstated and placed on academic probation.
 A student suspended for academic reasons a second or subsequent time is not permitted to register for any courses for one full calendar year.

 Reinstatement After Suspension – A student who has been suspended and has not been enrolled for one major semester or one full calendar year must contact retention services.
-Upon reinstatement, the student will be on academic probation, the course schedule will be restricted, and the student must meet the satisfactory progress standard as stated above.
-If satisfactory progress is not met, the student will be suspended.
+Upon reinstatement, the student is placed on academic probation, the course schedule is restricted, and the student must meet the satisfactory progress standard as stated above.
+If satisfactory progress is not met, the student is suspended.